sourcegraph/scip-clang/Design.md

 in case the worker gets killed or crashes later.

-After all indexing work is completed, the driver assembles the Documents into a SCIP Index.
+After all indexing work is completed, the driver assembles the partial indexes into a full SCIP index.

 ### Bazel and distributed builds